sandeepkasaragod/RAGE-workshop/day4/running_bioinfo_pipeline.md

 /home/jovyan/shared-team/weeSAM/weeSAM --bam <input_bam> --out <output>
 ```

-<input_bam> = a sorted.bam file <input_bam> = name (and location) of
+`<input_bam>` = a sorted.bam file `<input_bam>` = name (and location) of
 output

-For your reference here is some more detail about those bam files: 1.
+For your reference here is some more detail about those bam files:

-xx.sorted.bam - - BAM file containing all the reads aligned to the
+1.  xx.sorted.bam - - BAM file containing all the reads aligned to the
-reference sequence (there is no amplicon primer trimming in this file)
+    reference sequence (there is no amplicon primer trimming in this
+    file)
-2. trimmed.bam - BAM file containing normalised (downsampled) reads with
+2.  trimmed.bam - BAM file containing normalised (downsampled) reads
-amplicon primers left on - this is the file used for variant calling 3.
+    with amplicon primers left on - this is the file used for variant
+    calling
-primertrimmed.bam - BAM file containing normalised (downsampled) reads
+3.  primertrimmed.bam - BAM file containing normalised (downsampled)
-with amplicon primers trimmed off barcode06.pass.vcf.gz - detected
+    reads with amplicon primers trimmed off barcode06.pass.vcf.gz -
-variants that PASSed the filters in VCF format (gzipped)
+    detected variants that PASSed the filters in VCF format (gzipped)